Affiliate Disclosure: As an Amazon Associate, I earn from qualifying purchases. Learn more.

 Q: Can I still buy the discontinued versions of the Harmony Ultimate

-A: Yes and no. Harmony Ultimate, Harmony Ultimate One, and Harmony Home are all still available for sale on Amazon at the time of this writing.
+A: Yes and no. Harmony Ultimate, Harmony Ultimate One, and Harmony Home are all still available for sale AT AMAZON at the time of this writing.
 Harmony Ultimate Hub, branded as such, is no longer available for sale (though you might be able to find one on eBay.)
-The newer Harmony Hub is available for purchase on Amazon and you can also get all the remotes direct from Logitech.
+The newer Harmony Hub is available for purchase AT AMAZON and you can also get all the remotes direct from Logitech.

 Q: Will Logitech still support discontinued versions of the Harmony Ultimate?

 A: Yes, limited support is available for all of the discontinued models.
-We recommend that you check the support links on Amazon for each of the remotes.
+We recommend that you check the support links AT AMAZON for each of the remotes.
 All Harmony users (and anyone really) also have access to Logitech’s extensive and active forums.
 The forums are super helpful.
 You can get the answers to just about any questions imaginable about these remotes.

 Q: Do you recommend buying any of these remotes over the other?